kpfromer/react-component-setup/README.md

 #### Find an element automatically

-If you want to find an element automatically (you test that element quite often) you can add it to the `SetupComponent`'s elementsToFind list.
+If you want to find an element automatically (you test that element quite often) You can add it to the `SetupComponent`'s elementsToFind list.
 Example:

 ```javascript
 import React, { Component } from 'react';